| Appendix 5: Articles

 come to cooperate with the Government of the State within the

 framework of the plan of the State.
+While strenuous efforts are being made to

 achieve success in agriculture production, the goal to set up